MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 This puts expiry time frames for OAGs in the "months/years" range, but none the less they should eventually expire.

+#### For Already Provisioned Services

+If the rules outlined in the _OAR_ that provisioned the service allow the _Resource User_s scope, affiliation, membership status in COmanage, or other attributes on hand to dictate the terms of access, then the _Resource Provider_ will take the necessary steps to configure the system for this _Resource User_, and deliver the OAG back to the `Central Authority`.
+Otherwise, this may kick off an approval process whereby the _Resource Owner_ is notified of the request.
+If the approval process is followed through to completion then the result should be the generation of an _OAG_ for the _Resource User_.

+#### For Yet To Be Provisioned Services

+Since it's also (kind of) a negotiation of the terms of the level of service, an `OAG` may include service_level counter-offers.
+If the _OAG_s `service_level` and penalty parameters do not match those included in the _OAR_ it is up to the `Central Authority` to make those descrepancies known to the user.
+If the user agrees to the counter-offer then the _OAG_ may be used to create an _OAA_, at which point the terms outlined in the _OAG_ are the official terms of the engagement.
+If the _Resource Requestor_ does not agree to the new terms, then the `Central Authority` must start over, issuing a new _OAR_ on the _Resource Requestor_s behalf.

 ```
 {